 I have known Mr. Fischer for eight years and will readily attest to his professionalism and unmatched competence in Labor and Employment Law.
 I have engaged Mr. Fischer in the past to help me navigate complicated areas of law and he has undoubtedly been an asset on my speed dial list.
 Without reservation, I endorse Morris Fischer for his legal acumen and professionalism.

-Girum Tesfaye Litigation Attorney
+Girum Tesfaye Immigration Attorney

 Relationship: Fellow lawyer in community

 This lawyer was disciplined by a state licensing authority.

 Reprimand means the attorney did something wrong but may still practice law.
 The State warns the lawyer in hopes that he or she will not repeat the behavior.
 Details of the infraction are made part of the public record.

 Morris’s comment: “This was an out of court reprimand to which I consented.
 New York's Grievance Committee for the Tenth Judicial District determined there was no breach of the Rules of Professional Conduct.”